Sebastian Henriksson

 Sebastian Henriksson (born 12 October 1974) is a Swedish former footballer who played as a forward.

-Henriksson played for Degerfors IF, Örgryte IS, IFK Göteborg and Odd Grenland and Örebro SK before playing for Degerfors IF a second time.
+Henriksson played for Degerfors IF, Örgryte IS, IFK Göteborg, Odd and Örebro SK before playing for Degerfors IF a second time.

 He has been capped twice for Sweden.

+Ahead of the 2000 season, he had an offer to move to Norwegian club Bryne FK as well as Danish clubs.